Aiden-ytarame/PAMultiplayer/README.md

 A multiplayer mod for Project arrhythmia Alpha.

+Made using lidgren networking under the MIT license

 * Client Authorative
 * May require Port Forwarding

+## **Progress**
-There is no UI for now.

-There was no significant multiplayer tests.
+There is no UI for now and there wasn't any significant multiplayer tests.

-Requires Lidgren.
+## **Instalation**

+## **How to use**

-(To host, you currently have to change your port on Server.cs)
+* (To host, you currently have to change your port on Server.cs)

-To host, open the game, go to settings->Gameplay and toggle Host Server On.
+To host, open the game, go to settings->Gameplay and toggle Host Server On.(note: the game might save the host server option on when quitting, may require to manually disable to join as clien)

-then start playing any arcade level.
+then start any arcade level to start a server.

-(To join, you currently have to change your port and Server IP on PlayerPatcher.cs)
+* (To join, you currently have to change your port and Server IP on PlayerPatcher.cs)

-to join, just start a level on arcade(Same level as host is recomended bruh).
+to join, start any arcade level. (preferably the same as the host)

 when a client joins, it should* automatically restart the level for everyone.

-Pausing does not sync to other players, please do not pause unless you're gonna quit the level.
+* NOTE: Pausing does not sync to other players, please do not pause unless you're gonna quit the level.